Growing Australian native daisies by colour and climate - Minimalist Gardener

 5. White strawflower (Xerochrysum bracteatum)

-A striking option with crisp white papery bracts surrounding a golden centre.
-Exceptionally resilient, it evolved to withstand heat, drought and open exposure and its long-lasting blooms make it as practical as it is beautiful.
-The papery texture of the bracts means the flowers dry naturally on the plant, making it one of the best Australian daisies for cutting and bringing indoors.
+A striking plant with crisp white papery bracts surrounding a golden centre.
+Exceptionally resilient, it evolved to withstand heat, drought and open exposure, and its long-lasting blooms make it as practical as it is beautiful.
+The papery texture means the flowers dry naturally on the plant, making it one of the best Australian daisies for cutting and bringing indoors.
 It self-seeds gently in the right conditions, returning year after year without becoming a nuisance.

 6. White burr daisy (Calotis dentex)